wcm-io-devops/ansible-jenkins-plugins/README.md

 Controls if the initial setup of the jenkins instance should be completed.
 This may be necessary in proxy environments where the jenkins instance still thinks it is in offline mode.

+    jenkins_plugins_owner: "jenkins"

+User owning the files in the plugins folder

+    jenkins_plugins_group: "jenkins"

+Group owning the files in the plugins folder

 ## Dependencies

 This role depends on the